 The control and management of all hospitals, convalescent homes, nursing homes, and related medical facilities including medical clinics, now or hereafter owned and operated by the City of Northfield shall be committed to a hospital board consisting of seven (7), eight (8) or nine (9) members as determined by the council.
-The members shall be residents of the Northfield School District with no more than three members residing outside the corporate limits of the City of Northfield.
+The members shall be residents of the Northfield School District with no more than two members residing outside the corporate limits of the City of Northfield.
 The members shall not be paid a salary for their services, but shall receive actual expenses while on business of the board.
-Except as provided in this section, no member of said board shall be an employee of the Northfield City Hospital.
+No member of said board shall be an employee of the Northfield City Hospital.
 The appointments to the board shall be made by the mayor, subject to confirmation by a majority vote of the city council.
-The mayor may, but is not required to, include one medical doctor or other patient care professional employed by the Hospital as one of the mayor's appointments.
-No more than one person employed by the Hospital may serve on the board at any time.
-The members shall be appointed for three-year terms.
-The maximum number of consecutive terms shall be three (3).
+The members shall be three (3).
 The members shall be eligible for reappointment after a period of one (1) year off the board.
 When the size of the board is changed, the terms of the new appointees may be less than three (3) years.
 Vacancies in the board shall be filled by appointment and shall be confirmed in like manner for the remainder of the unexpired term.